jcreigh/FRCture/docs/driverstation/fms_to_ds.rst

 UDP
 ---

-Sent to the DS on UDP port 1121 by the FMS every 500ms.
-(Was 1120, changed at some point?)
+Sent to the DS every 500ms on UDP port 1121 by the normal FMS, or to UDP port 1120 by the offseason FMS.
+Sending to 1120 causes the DS to display a prompt asking to approve FMS control, whereas sending to 1121 starts FMS control immediatley.

 .. table::
    :widths: auto